smblott-github/chromix/README.md

 ```
 node script/server.js
 ```
 The extension broadcasts a heartbeat every five seconds.
-If everything's working correctly, then these heartbeats (and all other messages) appear on the server's standard output.
+If everything is working correctly, then these heartbeats (and all other messages) appear on the server's standard output.